 - On book marketing.
 Sean has been everywhere in the last 4-6 weeks including some massive blogs.
 He has been online for a good few years so he has a network that he could tap into.
 He knew he had no fiction readers so he aimed for the influencers.
 This has created an audience for the fiction so next time he can market to them specifically.
 You have to do this for a first book but the 2nd would be done differently.

 - What really helped was being free on Amazon as they peaked at #1 on Horror (although it's not really Horror) and that spilled into sales of the other episodes.
 But it's only worth being free if you have a load of great reviews already.
-You have to have the social proof.
+You have to have social proof.
 You can't game Amazon.
 Write for the readers.

 - For the next book, Sean is looking at actual mainstream media to get rid of the final stigma of self-publishing.
-It is fair as self-pub needs to earn it's way.
+It is fair as self-pub needs to earn its way.
 A lot of it is crap and it is different.
 We need to earn respect.
 We're legitimizing it.
 He is focusing on getting a great quote as well as book reviews.
-The online network is now leveraged, it needs to more into another game.
+The online network is now leveraged, it needs to move into another game.
 It's proved in the market place with sales and reviews so they are able to approach people with some evidence.

 - The best way to market is to create more content once you have started the ball rolling.